Micronutrients: The Unsung Heroes of Indian Diets

 What Are Micronutrients, Really?

-Micronutrients are the small-but-essential compounds your body depends on to keep every system running smoothly.
+Micronutrients are the small but essential compounds your body depends on to keep every system running smoothly.
 They don’t supply energy directly, but without them, your body can’t effectively use the energy you consume.

 Micronutrients include: